Jan Böhmermann

-Jan Böhmermann (/de/) (born 23 February 1981) is a German left-wing satirist, journalist, and podcast and television host.
+Jan Böhmermann (/de/) (born 23 February 1981) is a German left-wing satirist, journalist, and television host.
 He also worked as a writer, producer, radio host, and is best known for his activism through publicity stunts.

 Early life and education

 Böhmermann was born and raised in Bremen.
 His mother had immigrated to Germany in the early 1970s, and was part of the German minority in Poland.
 His father died from leukemia when Böhmermann was 17 years old.
 Even though he remains silent about his private life, it is known that he has at least one child.
 He served as a lay judge at the local court of Cologne.

 Career

-In 1997, Böhmermann gained his first journalistic experience at Die Norddeutsche, a local edition of Bremen's daily newspapers.
+In 1997, Böhmermann gained his first journalistic experience at ', a local edition of Bremen's daily newspapers.
 In 1999, he began working as a moderator and reporter at Radio Bremen.
-He applied to three drama schools, was rejected every time, and a fourth time successfully at the Hanover Drama School, where he did not compete.
+He applied to three drama schools, was rejected every time, and a fourth time successfully at the Hanover University of Music, Drama and Media but which he did not complete.
 He also dropped out of his studies at the University of Cologne in history, sociology, and theater, film, and television studies.

 In 2004, he moved to 1Live on WDR as a presenter and comedian.
-There he invented the column "Lukas' Tagebuch" (Lukas' Diary), a parody of the Cologne professional soccer player Lukas Podolski.
+There he invented the column ', a parody of the Cologne professional soccer player Lukas Podolski.
 Podolski sued against it without success and refused interview requests from ARD during the 2006 World Cup.
-For the 2008 European Soccer-Championship, Böhmermann launched the podcast "Pod-Olski – Der EM-Podcast von Lukas", which made it to the top of the iTunes podcast charts.
-In the follow-up series Lukas' WG, Böhmermann moved his main character into a shared apartment with the mascot of 1.
+For the 2008 European Soccer-Championship, Böhmermann launched the podcast ', which made it to the top of the iTunes podcast charts.
+In the follow-up series ', Böhmermann moved his main character into a shared apartment with the mascot of 1.
 FC Köln, billy goat Hennes.